How To Use A Natural Shampoo Bar

 A Shampoo Technique for Natural Shampoo Bars

-This is the best technique if you are new to natural shampoo bars, have adjustment issues, or have long or thick hair.
+These techniques to create lather help prevent pockets of shampoo residue in the length of your hair especially if you are new to natural shampoo bars, have adjustment issues, or have long or thick hair.

 Wet Hair: One of the most important steps is to begin with thoroughly wet hair--I mean a lot of water.
 Be sure that the water saturates your hair all the way down to the roots.